Skip to main content

 A direct line to the team.

 This is a 50-pilot cohort.
-When you have a question or find something odd in the data, you reach Gennady directly — not a support queue.
+When you have a question or find something odd in the data, you reach the team directly — not a support queue.

 What we are asking for.